Vairengte

+Vairengte is a town located in the Kolasib district of the Indian state of Mizoram.
+It is situated in the northeastern part of the state, at the border with the state of Assam.
+Vairengte is known for being the location of the Counter Insurgency and Jungle Warfare School (CIJWS), which is operated by the Indian Army.
+Due to its strategic location at the Assam-Mizoram border and its association with the CIJWS, Vairengte holds a unique position in the state of Mizoram.

 Demographics

-As of the 2011 Census of India, The total population in Vairengte town is 10,554.
-There are 5,649 males; There are 4,905 females.
+As of the 2011 Census of India, The total population in Vairengte town is 6,554.
+There are 3,149 males; There are 3,305 females.

-Population of Children with age of 0-6 is 1441 which is 13.65 % of total population of Vairengte.
-Female Sex Ratio is of 868, which is lower than the Mizoram's state average 976.
-Moreover Child Sex Ratio is around 1013, which is higher than the state average of 970.
-Literacy rate of Vairengte city is 94.73 % higher than state average of 91.33 %.
-Male literacy is around 95.24 % while female literacy rate is 94.14 %.
+The population of children aged 0-6 is 1441 which is 13.65 % of total population of Vairengte. the female sex ratio is 868, which is lower than the Mizoram's state average 976.
+Moreover the child sex ratio is around 1013, which is higher than the state average of 970. literacy rate of Vairengte city is 94.73 % higher than the state average of 91.33 %. male literacy is around 95.24 % while the female literacy rate is 94.14 %.

 There are 1,931 House Holds in Vairengte.